 Ovarian Reserve: Your ovarian reserve (also called your ovarian status) refers to how many eggs you have left.
 We are born with all the eggs we will ever have and, as we cycle and ovulate, our ovarian reserve slowly decreases over time.
 Measuring FSH at the beginning of your cycle can give you insight into your ovarian reserve.

 PdG (Pregnanediol Glucuronide): PdG is a “marker” of progesterone detectable in urine (also called a metabolite).
 After progesterone circulates through your bloodstream, it is broken down by your liver and released from the body as PdG in urine.
 PdG matters a lot when you’re trying to conceive, because it gives important insight into successful ovulation.
-Studies show that elevated PdG levels during the luteal phase increase the chances of successful pregnancy from 19% to 92%.
+A clinical study showed elevated PdG levels after ovulation can increase pregnancy rates by up to 75%.*

 Peak fertility: Peak fertility refers to your two most fertile days each cycle.
 While your fertile window may last up to 5 days, studies show that intercourse is most likely to result in conception on the two days leading up to ovulation.
-At Proov, we define peak fertility as the day you receive your first positive ovulation test.
+At Proov, we define peak fertility as the day you receive your first positive LH test.
 This date is important to know, since it affects the timing for additional hormone testing later in your cycle.